xamarant/hide-your-screen-noise-generator/README.md

 Current: 20-50 mA
 Noise range: 10-460 Mhz

-This is a low-power noise generator, it does not interfere with the operation of television, radio and mobile networks.
+This is a low-power and low-cost noise generator, it does not interfere with the operation of television, radio and mobile networks.
 But its power is enough to prevent spying on the screen.